-Is an accounting method of allocating the cost of a tangible asset over its useful life and is used to account for declines in value.
+An accounting method of allocating the cost of a tangible asset over its useful life, It is used to account for declines in value.

 Arm's length

 Refers to the pricing of a transaction between two parties and indicates that it is equivalent to that which would occur between independent parties.